Tofu and mushroom adobo is a plant-based version of adobo with crispy tofu and mushrooms. It has the same savory, tangy flavor, but without the meat.

 Jump to:

-- Mushrooms: I used a combination of hearty mushrooms: king oyster, shiitake, portobello, and shimeji mushrooms.
-You can also use maitake, cremini, or button mushrooms, which hold up well to high heat without losing their texture and flavor.
+- Mushrooms: I used a mix of king oyster, shiitake, portobello, and shimeji.
+You can also use maitake, cremini, or button mushrooms.
+Choose mushrooms that hold their shape and won't fall apart in the sauce.

 Step 1: Prepare the tofu